The original ice roll company

-When university friends Rob and Henry upped sticks to backpack around Thailand, business talk was far from on the agenda.
+When Henry and his friend upped sticks to backpack around Thailand, business talk was far from on the agenda.
 That was until they stumbled across a mind-boggling new way to serve ice cream.

 On a fun night out in Koh Phi Phi, the friends spotted a man frantically chopping contents on a pan in the streets.
 The crowd of spectators proved something special was taking place.
 They soon discovered that it was in fact ice cream that the man was creating in front of the viewers' eyes.